edubart/nelua-lang/docs/pages/overview.md

 end
 ```

-Numeric for loops always evaluate it's begin, end and step expressions only once.
+Like in Lua, numeric for loops always evaluate it's begin, end and step expressions **only once**.
 The iterate
-variable type is automatically deduced using the begin and end expressions.
+variable type is automatically deduced using the begin and end expressions only.
+{:.alert.alert-info}

-#### Exclusive
+#### Exclusive For
 An exclusive for is available to do exclusive for loops, they work using
 comparison operators `~=` `<=` `>=` `<` `>`: